Image Vivian Gasperotto

 Background &Journey

-Magali Feuga is a French-Australian visual artist based on the Sunshine Coast, Australia.
-Working across sculpture and painting, her practice explores identity, memory, and the enduring relationship between the human form and the natural world.
+Magali Feuga is a French Australian visual artist based on the Sunshine Coast, Australia.
+Working across sculpture and painting, her practice focuses on the human form, exploring themes of identity, memory, and our relationship with the natural world.

-Her artistic sensibility was shaped by an unconventional upbringing spent largely travelling on her parent’s sailboat.
-This early exposure to diverse cultures and environments has fostered a lasting curiosity for human expression and connection.
-She later studied art in Nice, France, before pursuing a creative life informed by extensive travel and her work as a chef—experiences that continue to shape the tactile and layered quality of her practice.
+Her artistic sensibility was shaped by an unconventional childhood spent largely travelling around the world on her parent’s sailboat.
+This early exposure to diverse cultures and environments has fostered a lasting curiosity for human expression and connection which has continued to shape the tactile and layered quality of her work.

 Artistic Practice